QuickBlox/quickblox-hacktoberfest-challenge/submissions/cybermedix.md

 **Tech Stack**: React, QuickBlox SDK

 **QuickBlox Integration**: CyberMedix leverages QuickBlox's SmartChat Assistant for real-time healthcare assistance through personalized chat.
 Linked to a QuickBlox user, the assistant interacts in both private and group chats, providing accurate health-related advice from a well-curated knowledge base.
 The SmartChat Assistant adapts its responses based on user queries, delivering context-aware, personalized support.
-If a query is beyond its scope, it escalates by consulting OpenAI or using custom webhooks, ensuring a seamless and reliable communication experience.
+If a query is beyond its scope, it escalates by consulting OpenAI from quickblox AI feature, ensuring a seamless and reliable communication experience.

 ## Submission Links